stormpath/stormpath.github.io/source/php/product-guide/old.index.markdown

 <img src="http://www.stormpath.com/sites/default/files/docs/ComponentArchitecture.png" alt="Stormpath SDK Component Architecture" title="Stormpath SDK Component Architecture" width="670">

 * **Client** is the root entry point for SDK functionality and accessing other SDK components, such as the `DataStore`.
 A client is constructed with a Stormpath API key which is required to communicate with the Stormpath API server.
 After it is constructed, the client delegates to an internal DataStore to do most of its work.
 * **DataStore** is central to the Stormpath SDK.
 It is responsible for managing all PHP `resource` objects that represent Stormpath REST data resources such as applications, directories, and accounts.
 The DataStore is also responsible for translating calls made on PHP `resource` objects into REST requests to the Stormpath API server as necessary.
-It works between your application and the Stormpath API server.
+It works between your application and the Stormpath API server
 	* **RequestExecutor** is an internal infrastructure component used by the `DataStore` to execute HTTP requests (`GET`, `PUT`, `POST`, `DELETE`) as necessary.
 When the DataStore needs to send a PHP `Resource` instance state to or query the server for resources, it delegates to the RequestExecutor to perform the actual HTTP requests.
-The Stormpath SDK default `RequestExecutor` implementation is `HttpClientRequestExecutor` which uses the [Guzzle Http library](http://guzzlephp.org/) to execute the raw requests and read the raw responses.
+The Stormpath SDK default `RequestExecutor` implementation is `HttpClientRequestExecutor` which uses the [Http_Request2](http://pear.php.net/package/HTTP_Request2/) to execute the raw requests and read the raw responses.
-	* **MapMarshaller** is an internal infrastructure component used by the `DataStore` to convert JSON strings into PHP `Object` instances or the reverse.
+	* **MapMarshaller** is an internal infrastructure component used by the `DataStore` to convert JSON strings into PHP `Map` instances or the reverse.
 The map instances are used by the `ResourceFactory` to construct standard PHP objects representing REST resources.
 The Stormpath SDK default `MapMarshaller` uses the [JSON decode](http://php.net/manual/en/function.json-decode.php).
 	* **ResourceFactory** is an internal infrastructure component used by the `DataStore` to convert REST resource map data into standard PHP `resource` objects.
-The ResourceFactory uses Objects from `MapMarshaller` to construct the PHP resource instances.
+The ResourceFactory uses Maps from `MapMarshaller` to construct the PHP resource instances.
 	* **Resources** are standard PHP objects that have a 1-to-1 correlation with REST data resources in the Stormpath API server such as applications and directories.
 Applications directly use these `resource` objects for security needs, such as authenticating user accounts, creating groups and accounts, finding application accounts, assigning accounts to groups, and resetting passwords.

 ### Resources and Proxying